-To use an electric wheelchair or a 3- or 4-wheeled electric scooter safely, you must follow certain rules and comply with the terms of the pilot project concerning motorized mobility aids.
+To use an electric wheelchair or a 3- or 4-wheeled electric scooter safely, you must follow certain rules.

-On June 1, 2015, the Ministère des Transports implemented a new pilot project concerning motorized mobility aids (page in French only).
-This pilot project, which was to end on June 1, 2018, is now extended until June 1, 2020.
+On June 1, 2015, the pilot project concerning motorized mobility aids (page in French only), overseen by the Ministère des Transports, came into effect.
+This pilot project, which was to end on June 1, 2018, was extended until June 1, 2020.

 It is an electric wheelchair or a 3- or 4-wheeled electric scooter designed to carry a person.